The Cost of a Hail Storm

-The industry standard for new/used car value is based on kbb.com (Kelley Blue Book).
+The industry standard for new and used car value is based on Kelley Blue Book (kbb.com).
 You can also get a rough idea of pricing from the National Automotive Dealers Association website.

-Typically once you file a hail claim, the insurance company will schedule an adjuster appointment to look at the damage and write an estimate.
+Once you file a hail claim, the insurance company will typically schedule an adjuster appointment to look at the damage and write an estimate.

-Since COVID-19, however, field adjusters are becoming fewer and fewer and many insurance providers are moving towards virtual estimating techniques.
-One way or another, an adjuster will see the car be it in person or virtually, and they will put together an estimate for the repairs.
+Since COVID-19, however, many insurance providers are moving away from field adjusters and towards virtual estimating techniques.
+Either way, an adjuster will inspect the car in person or virtually.
+Then, they will put together an estimate for the repairs.

-From there, they send you or the repair facility a check, typically as a two-party check with both the insured and the repair facility listed.
+From there, they will send you or the repair facility a check.
+This is typically a two-party check with both the insured and the repair facility listed.
 They do this to ensure the car gets fixed.

-If you haven’t selected a repair facility by the time the insurance is ready to initiate payment, they will sometimes make it out as a two-party check to you and your lien holder (the bank who has loaned you the money for the car), since technically you don’t own the car until it’s paid off.
+If you haven’t selected a repair facility by the time the insurance is ready to initiate payment, they will sometimes make it out as a two-party check to you and your lien holder.
+The lien holder is the bank who has loaned you the money for the car.
+This is because technically you don’t own the car until it’s paid off.

-If you own the car outright, they may also simply mail you a check for the estimate minus your deductible.
+If you own the car outright, the insurance company may also simply mail you a check for the estimate minus your deductible.

 In fact, 99% of the time, the estimate you receive from a repair shop will be higher than your insurance tells you.
 That’s because the initial estimate from the adjuster didn’t capture all the damage.

-We’ll write a list of items your insurance didn’t capture and send it to your adjuster to approve.
+A qualified provider (like us!) will write a list of items your insurance didn’t capture and send it to your adjuster to approve.
 This is called a “supplement.”
-An insurance supplement is a complicated matter.
-To learn more, read here.
+An insurance supplement is a complicated matter, but it can be done.

-Even if your policy doesn’t include rental car coverage, if you fix your hail damaged car at StormWise, we’ll provide a loaner free of charge (some restrictions apply).
-Plus, we can usually help cover your deductible – just ask your customer representative about the offer.
+Even if your policy doesn’t include rental car coverage, if you fix your hail damaged car at StormWise, we’ll provide a loaner free of charge*.
+Plus, we can usually help cover your deductible—simply ask one of our helpful customer representatives about the offer.